andridus/lx-old/readme.md

 ## About compilation
 1. List all files to compile, follow ther order from the module that has a 'main' function
 2. Compile all dependency files, at last the main module.
+3. Set summarized information about headers functions was defined in modules.

-3. Defer compilation warning. if is compiles many files and check dependency error, just wait to all files was compiled, and check if error persist, so thown.
+4. Defer compilation warning. if is compiles many files and check dependency error, just wait to all files was compiled, and check if error persist, so thown.
-4. Parallel compilation.
+5. Parallel compilation.
 Using methods above to compile in parallel

 ## Dependency between files

-Depict three files:
+Imagine three files:

 ```elixir
   a.ex